tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 Clients MUST NOT offer and servers MUST NOT select non-ephemeral FFDH cipher suites in (D)TLS 1.2 connections.
 (Note that (D)TLS 1.0 and TLS 1.1 are deprecated by {{!RFC8996}} and (D)TLS 1.3 does not
 support FFDH {{!I-D.ietf-tls-rfc8446bis}}{{!RFC9147}}.)
 This includes all cipher suites listed in the table in
-{{appendix-dh}}.
+{{dhcs}}.

 Clients SHOULD NOT offer and servers SHOULD NOT select non-ephemeral ECDH cipher suites in (D)TLS 1.2 connections.
 (This requirement is already present in {{!RFC9325}}.
 Note that (D)TLS 1.0 and TLS 1.1 are deprecated by {{!RFC8996}} and
 (D)TLS 1.3 does not support ECDH {{!I-D.ietf-tls-rfc8446bis}}{{!RFC9147}}.)
-This includes all cipher suites listed in the table in {{appendix-ecdh}}.
+This includes all cipher suites listed in the table in {{ecdhcs}}.

 In addition, to avoid the use of non-ephemeral Diffie-Hellman, clients SHOULD NOT use and servers SHOULD NOT accept certificates with fixed DH parameters.
-These certificate types are rsa_fixed_dh, dss_fixed_dh, rsa_fixed_ecdh and ecdsa_fixed_ecdh as listed in {{appendix-cert}}.
+These certificate types are rsa_fixed_dh, dss_fixed_dh, rsa_fixed_ecdh and ecdsa_fixed_ecdh as listed in {{cert}}.
 These values only apply to (D)TLS versions of 1.2 and below.

 # Ephemeral Finite Field Diffie-Hellman {#dhe}

 Clients MUST NOT offer and servers MUST NOT select FFDHE cipher suites in (D)TLS 1.2 connections.
-This includes all cipher suites listed in the table in {{appendix-dhe}}.
+This includes all cipher suites listed in the table in {{dhecs}}.
 (Note that (D)TLS 1.0 and TLS 1.1 are deprecated by {{!RFC8996}}.)
 FFDHE cipher suites in (D)TLS 1.3 do not suffer from the problems presented in {{introduction}}; see {{!I-D.ietf-tls-rfc8446bis}} and {{!RFC9147}}.
 Therefore, clients and servers MAY offer FFDHE cipher suites in (D)TLS 1.3 connections.

 # RSA {#rsa}